PhuntshoNamgyel/SDA101_02240354/Practical1_Figma/Reflection.md

 # Main Concepts Applied

-In this project, I focused on several core design principles:
+In this assignment, we focused on several core design principles:

 1. Visual Consistency: Ensured that the replicated design maintained the original’s color palette, typography, and layout to create a cohesive look.